Services

 Erosion Mechanics and Material Properties

-WP5.1 Damage models based on fundamental material properties.
+WP5.1 Damage models based on fundamental material properties

 Identify appropriate damage models for accumulative droplet impact erosion attending specific failure modes based on fundamental material properties.
 Define appropriate testing methodologies for the material properties defined as input parameters in the modeling.
-Work will be performed in alignment with WP2.8 and 3.3 (modeling including droplet impingement aerodynamics and key atmospheric issues) and WP4.7 (modeling from RET Data).

-WP5.2 Multilayer systems.
+WP5.2 Multilayer systems

-WP5.3 Microstructure and macroscopic material properties.
+WP5.3 Microstructure and macroscopic material properties

 Connecting the observed macroscopic mechanical behavior with the polymer composition and microstructure.
 Investigating the effect of fillers, additives, and polymer composition, on erosion mechanics and accumulation damage.
 To investigate testing techniques for polymer system analysis linked with the erosion damage progression.